 The General Crimes Unit handles a wide variety of cases ranging from violent crime to sophisticated white collar offenses.
 The United States Attorney’s Office has “major crimes” jurisdiction over the Omaha, Winnebago and Santee Sioux Indian reservations.
 Indian country prosecutions handled by the unit run the gamut from property offenses to crimes against the person including physical assaults, sexual assaults and homicides.
-AUSA Michael Norris serves as Chief, General Crimes Unit.
+AUSA Michael Norris serves as Chief, Criminal Division and Chief, General Crimes Unit.

 Violent crimes occurring outside of Indian Country are also handled by the General Crimes Unit.
 Bank robberies, assaults on federal officers and employees, weapons charges and sexual exploitation of both minors and adults are handled by the unit every year.